Email Marketing: The Complete Guide 2026

 - Company size

-- Role/Position
+- Role/position

 Behavioral:

-- Email engagement (active, somewhat active, inactive)
+- Email engagement (active, low activity, inactive)

 - Lead magnet downloads (which topic is of interest)